Coronavirus latest: Fresh cluster prompts partial Beijing lockdown | DW | 13.06.2020

-Eleven residential estates in the south of the Chinese capital have been sealed off after new cases emerged, according to reports.
+Eleven residential estates in the Chinese capital have been sealed off after dozens of new cases emerged, linked to a meat market.
 Brazil’s death toll is now the second-highest in the world.
 Follow DW for the latest.

 Brazil surpasses the UK to become country with the second-highest death toll in the world